 How to care for air plants indoors?

 Only when these conditions are maintained you will see the air plant leaves turning red or in some variants you see the air plant turning purple.
-So, in a nutshell if you wondering what does a healthy air plant look like? look for a small plant with colored leaves with or without flowers.
+So, in a nutshell, if you wondering what does a healthy air plant looks like? look for a small plant with colored leaves with or without flowers.

 Some air plants flower and these can either be left on the plant or used in combination with other cut flowers to adorn vases.
 If you choose to leave the flowers on the plant, simply snap it off with a pair of sharp scissors when the flower wilts.